 The coats of arms along the base are those of the pope, the town and its bishop, while the inscription, ‘LIBERTAS ECCLESIASTICA’, was the title of the papal bull granting Ascoli its rights.

-The Angel Gabriel descends from God to tell the Virgin that she is to bear a child – a moment known as the Annunciation – but has been distracted from his mission by a bishop saint, who has stopped him in the street of a Renaissance town.
+The Archangel Gabriel descends from God to tell the Virgin Mary that she is to bear a child – a moment known as the Annunciation – but has been distracted from his mission by a bishop saint, who has stopped him in the street of a Renaissance town.
 This is Saint Emidius, patron saint of Ascoli Piceno in the Italian Marches.

 Ascoli was ruled by the pope but was granted a degree of self government in 1482.
 The news arrived on 25 March, the feast of the Annunciation.
 From then on, the feast was celebrated with a great procession from the town up to the convent of the Observant Friars, for whom this altarpiece was made.
 The coats of arms along the base of the painting are those of the town, the pope and the bishop, while the inscription, ‘LIBERTAS ECCLESIASTICA’, was the title of the papal bull granting Ascoli its rights.

 This painting is unique in showing a local saint effectively intervening in a biblical event.
 Emidius balances a model of Ascoli, whose towers are still recognisable today, on his knee.
 Just the other side of the wall we see Mary kneeling in a splendid Renaissance palace, about to be struck by a heavenly bolt of light which will transform her into the mother of God.